neildawson/neildawson.github.io/_work/nandos.md

 The first field was actually a lot smarter than postcode search.
 You can search by almost anything: postcode, house name, the nearest pub… so we removed the second field.
 It’s Google search, but for chicken.

-{% include figure.html file="/assets/nandos/search.png" caption="On the left, the two search fields on the old site.
-On the right, the new site where removed an unnecessary field and made the flexibility of the other apparent." alt="Simplifying the restaurant search by removing a field" %}
+{% include figure.html file="/assets/nandos/search.png" caption="**Left**: the two search fields on the old site. **Right**: the new site where we removed an unnecessary field and made the flexibility of the other apparent." alt="Simplifying the restaurant search by removing a field" %}

 ### Decisions, decisions

-At every step we took care to emphasise the key decision required of the user.
+<mark>At every step we took care to emphasise the key decision required</mark> of the user.
 Search results show the closest collection and delivery options side-by-side if they're not from the same restaurant.
 We lead with collection as it saves delivery costs for both parties, and the customer gets their food quicker.

 If there are other collection restaurants nearby we offer them below.
 These are always stacked in a vertical list and have less contrast to keep focus on the suggested restaurants.